Green Balloon Club: Green Balloon Club Goes on Holiday (2009)

-In 2009, a stand-alone series of 10 episodes were broadcast.
+In 2009, a stand-alone series of 10 episodes was broadcast.
 The first half featured the Green Team visiting the Isle of Arran and the second half featured the Green Team becoming zookeepers at the Belfast Zoo for a week.

 Winter Special (2009)

-A stand-alone Winter Special was aired in December 2009 (Recorded in November 2009), which featured the entire cast going on a winter camping adventure.
+A stand-alone Winter Special aired in December 2009, featuring the entire cast on a winter camping adventure.
+This special is officially part of the Green Balloon Club Scrapbook production order, and listed as Episode 13.

 Green Balloon Club Scrapbook (2010)

-In 2010, a spin-off series of 15 episodes entitled "Green Balloon Club Scrapbook" was produced which showed "what the Green Team get up to when they're not in the Green Balloon.
+In 2010, a spin-off series of 15 episodes entitled "Green Balloon Club Scrapbook" was produced, which showed "what the Green Team get up to when they're not in the Green Balloon.
 Different members of the team check the laptop to find out what the other members of the Green Balloon Club are getting up to".
-This series also included animated segments starring Skipper the Dog, who in this series gained a voice.
+This series also included animated segments starring Skipper the Dog, who, in this series, gained a voice.
 This series also included two song specials.